saimwani/multiON/README.md

 ### Evaluation

-Note that the evaluation will run on the `3_ON` test set by default.
+Evaluation will run on the `3_ON` test set by default.
 To change this, specify the dataset path [here](https://github.com/saimwani/multiON/blob/main/configs/tasks/multinav_mp3d.yaml#L48).

 To evaluate a pretrained OracleEgoMap (`oracle-ego`) agent, run this from the root folder (`multiON/`):